 Dog Diapers for Female Dogs in Heat

-A diaper will keep your house and furnishings cleaner and also prevent the constant licking that many female dogs are prone to while in heat.
-Dog diapers are not, however, a viable form of canine contraception; a male dog will easily find a way around the diaper.
+A diaper will keep your house and furnishings cleaner while your bitch is in heat, and also prevent the constant licking that she might engage in.
+Dog diapers are not, however, a viable form of canine contraception; a male dog will easily find a way around a female dog’s diaper.

 Using Dog Diapers for Training